Qwatrum/Music-LLM/README.md

 		2. The note duration in milli seconds.
 A quarter note is ~ 400ms (140 BPM)
 * The algorithm plays the note for x ms and after that the next note.
 So chords are not possible at the moment but are planned in the future.
 * After copy pasting, just press the `Done` button
 * You can also reset to standard or delte the whole data (this cannot be undone!)
-(Todo).
+(Todo)
+* You can also change the length.
+Open `llm.gd` in `scenes` and change the length in line 45

 ## Further plans:
 * Add more data